iterative/dvc.org/content/docs/command-reference/exp/diff.md

 > This is similar to combining the reports from `dvc params diff` and
 > `dvc metrics diff` together, for the experiments in question.

-Without arguments, this command compares all the params and metrics defined in `dvc.yaml` files currently present in the <abbr>workspace</abbr> (e.g. the last `dvc exp run`) with the latest committed versions (required).
+Without arguments, this command compares all the params and metrics referenced in `dvc.yaml` files present in the <abbr>workspace</abbr> with the latest committed versions (required).
 Only params/metrics that changed are listed, by default (show everything with `--all`).

 `a_rev` and `b_rev` are optional experiments to compare.
-They accept experiment names or hashes (see `dvc exp run`).
+They accept experiment names or hashes (see `dvc exp run` for details).
 Providing a single one results in comparing it to the workspace.

 Another way to display experiments is the `dvc exp show` command, which lists all the current experiments (without comparisons).